-“There is not much data on long-term safety of melatonin, so we don’t know if there can be long-term consequences,” explains Dr. Horvat.
+“There is not much data on long-term safety of melatonin, so we don’t know if there can be long-term consequences,” he explains.
 “If you are taking this to help you sleep for more than a month consistently, it may be worthwhile to speak to your doctor.”

 “Most people do not have side effects, but some can experience increased sleepiness when waking up, headaches or dizziness,” says Dr. Horvat.
-Since this isn’t an FDA-regulated supplement, it’s important to note the dosage you’re buying (as well as any other ingredients it may have).
-Because melatonin is not regulated by the FDA, levels of melatonin have been shown to be 80%-400% of the advertised amount.
+As this isn’t an FDA-regulated supplement, it’s important to note the dosage you’re buying (as well as any other ingredients it may have).
+Because melatonin isn’t regulated by the FDA, levels of melatonin have been shown to be 80% to 400% of the advertised amount.
 Plus, when considering melatonin for your child, there’s other safety measures to follow.

 Even if it’s not addictive, it’s still important to know that melatonin supplements can affect everyone a little bit differently.
 Be sure to watch for any side effects after taking the recommended dose.
 If your symptoms get worse, stop taking the supplement and talk to your healthcare provider about other options to help you get the rest you need.